 Note: NBF leases properties to Mitsui Fudosan Co., Ltd. under a master lease agreement, and Mitsui Fudosan Co., Ltd. subleases such properties to subtenants.
-NBF leases other properties to Mitsui Fudosan Co., Ltd.

 1. Information by Products and Services

 Disclosure of this information has been omitted as NBF has a single product/service line that accounts for more than 90% of total operating revenues.